About Khao Sok

 Some tour companies and websites advertise Khao Sok as a popular destination to see tigers.
 There have been tigers in Khao Sok, there may still be a smaller population deep inside the inaccessible areas, but no one has seen one in the park for decades, not even camera trapped.
 Most advertising about wildlife watching should be taken with a pinch of salt.

 The park has some of the most exciting mammal species found in Thailand, but it is very rare to see any around the popular touristy areas.
-Chance to see mammals are bigger along some of the trails in Khao Sok Lake.
-There are few trails where elephants and gaurs can be seen sometimes.
+Chance to see mammals are bigger along the coast of Khao Sok Lake.
+Chances to see wild elephants during a 3D/2N private tour in the lake are around 30-40%.

 Around the headquarters long-tail macaques and banded-langurs are common.
 Sometimes boars or deer may show up on the trails.
 Magical calls of the gibbons may be heard from the hotels near the national park in the morning.